 Growth of banking and financial services drives demand for tech talent

 Faiz: Recruitment for tech talent soared in the banking and financial services sector in 2022, as companies had reactivated budgets and projects that were put on hold during the pandemic.
-The launch of virtual banks in Singapore has also created fresh demand for tech professionals with domain experience in banking and financial services.
+The launch of virtual banks in Singapore has also created a fresh demand for tech professionals with domain experience in banking and financial services.
 The fintech industry is also going through a growth stage, with the payments and e-commerce sectors leading the way.

 More fintech firms expected to set up shop in Singapore